PUMG

 Business Summary

-PUMA SE, together with its subsidiaries, engages in the development and sale of athletic footwear, apparel, and accessories in Europe, the Middle East, Africa, the Americas, and the Asia Pacific.
-The company provides sports lifestyle products for football, handball, rugby, cricket, volleyball, track and field, motorsports, golf, and basketball.
-It issues licenses to independent partners to design, develop, manufacture, and sell watches, glasses, safety shoes, workwear, and gaming accessories.
-The company sells its products under the PUMA and Cobra Golf brands through retail stores, factory outlets, and online stores.
-The company was formerly known as PUMA AG and changed its name to PUMA SE in July 2011.
+PUMA SE, together with its subsidiaries, engages in the development and sale of sports and sports lifestyle products in Europe, Middle East, Africa, India, North America, Latin America, Greater China, Rest of Asia-Pacific, and internationally.
+It offers sports lifestyle products for football, handball, rugby, cricket, volleyball, track and field, motor sports, golf, and basketball.
+The company also issues licenses to independent partners to design, develop, manufacture, and sell glasses, safety shoes, workwear, and gaming accessories.
+It sells its products under the PUMA and Cobra Golf brands through retail stores, factory outlets, and online stores, as well as wholesale and retail trade.
 PUMA SE was founded in 1919 and is headquartered in Herzogenaurach, Germany.

 Top News